Tara Fitzgerald: Stage

 Fitzgerald's first major stage role came in 1992 when she appeared opposite Peter O'Toole in Our Song at the Apollo Theatre.
 She has alternated between stage and screen for almost two decades, with frequent theatre roles.
 In 1995, she starred as Ophelia in Hamlet at London's Almeida Theatre, which led to her American stage debut.
 The production transferred across the Atlantic and played more than 90 performances on Broadway at the Belasco Theatre.

 Since then, she has played Antigone in a national UK tour and Blanche Du Bois in Tennessee Williams's A Streetcar Named Desire at the Bristol Old Vic and appeared in A Doll's House at the Donmar Warehouse.
 Fitzgerald has also appeared in Molière's The Misanthrope in 2009 at the Comedy Theatre (now the Pinter).
-She appeared in The Winters Tale at the RSC in 2013, performed as Lady Macbeth at Shakespeare's Globe theatre and appeared in Gaslight at the Royal and Derngate Theatre in 2015.
+She appeared in The Winter's Tale at the RSC in 2013, performed as Lady Macbeth at Shakespeare's Globe theatre and appeared in Gaslight at the Royal and Derngate Theatre in 2015.